silkfire/Pastel/README.md

 Because Pastel only alters the output string, there is no need to manipulate or extend the built-in `System.Console` class.

 If your terminal doesn't support 24-bit colors, it will approximate to the nearest color instead.

-This library was inspired by [Crayon](https://github.com/riezebosch/crayon), except that it has two main differences:

-1. Instead of calling the coloring method by using the name of a static class, Pastel provides an extension method on the `String` object, leaving you to just type the method name and supply the color argument.
-2. This library allows you to produce _any_ color (then it's up to your terminal whether it can correctly interpret the code, provided that it supports 24-bit colors), whereas Crayon only gives you a small set of predefined colors to choose from.

 ## How to use